-The 50 percent probable remaining program contingency Balance (i.e., the approved TBPOC program contingency balance less the 50% probable draw) increased by \$22 million this guarter.
+The 50% probable remaining Program Contingency Balance (i.e., the approved TBPOC Program Contingency Balance less the 50% Probable Draw) increased by \$19 million this quarter.

-Cost risks on the Self-Anchored Suspension Bridge (SAS) contract trended downward again this quarter primarily due to the completion of Phase 1 to 3 of load transfer.
-The schedule risks associated with completing the cable wrapping, electrical work and painting have decreased slightly this quarter.
-Mechanical Electrical Processes (MEP) installation on the main cable is taking longer than expected but the potential impacts are being mitigated, in part by providing additional environmental controls for the painting operations.
+Cost risks on the SAS contract trended upward this quarter primarily due to two issues: the bolts at Pier E2 and a later projected date for contract completion.
+The cause of the failure of the bolts is being determined and retrofit strategies are being developed to address the bolts that cannot be replaced.
+At this time the impact to seismic safety opening is unknown, but it should be recognized that this issue could have an impact.
+MEP installation on the main cable is taking longer than expected but the potential impacts are being mitigated, in part by providing additional environmental controls for the painting operations.

-The next major activities on the critical path to bridge opening include completing wrapping the cable, painting the cable and suspenders, removal of cable temporary works, paving and striping the SAS and installing the cable electrical systems.
-Cable wrapping, cable electrical work and painting of the suspenders is progressing well.
+The next major activities on the critical path to bridge opening include completing painting the cable and suspenders, removal of cable temporary works, paving/ striping the SAS and installing the cable electrical systems.
+Cable electrical work and painting of the suspenders is progressing well.
 Removal of the cable temporary works is planned after electrical work is sufficiently completed.
 Risks associated with removal of the cable temporary works include difficulties in lowering components to the bridge deck, removal of attachments to the tower and deck, and repairs to the deck at the catwalk anchorages.
-The unique geometry of the cable system could potentially lead to access issues, and there is more hand painting than anticipated in the schedule.
-Painting is also weatherdependent, and delays could result if adverse weather conditions are encountered.
+The unique geometry of the cable system could potentially lead to access issues, and more hand painting than anticipated in the schedule.
+Painting is also weather-dependent, and delays could result if adverse weather conditions are encountered.
 Teams are actively engaged in each of these areas to mitigate the risks to the greatest extent possible.

 Aggressive planning is underway for dismantling the marine foundations and trusses of the East Span.
-For the marine structures dismantling contract, the TBPOC approved a demonstration project that would remove the deep foundations using micro blasting.
-If these means and methods get approved, it would result in substantial cost and schedule savings, and a significant reduction in risks.
+For the marine structures dismantling contract, the TBPOC approved a demonstration project that would remove the E3 deep foundation using micro blasting.
+If this means and method gets approved for the overall contract, it would result in substantial cost and schedule savings and a significant reduction in risks.
 Obtaining permits for the marine structures removal will be the most challenging portion of this contract because it involves underwater work in the San Francisco Bay.
 Caltrans has engaged various environmental, hydro-acoustic, and water quality experts to prepare the permitting documents and assist in mitigating the identified risks.

 The presence of lead paint on the steel superstructure poses potential risks to worker safety and air quality.
-Caltrans is consulting with Cal-OSHA and the Bay Area Air Quality Management board to address this issue.
-Should these regulatory agencies make additional requirements of the project, those changes would be incorporated into the project documents so that all contractors could equitably price the added work.
-The steel superstructure removal contract's environmental team has developed a strategy for moving the bridge's cormorant colony from its existing location to the new platforms erected on the Skyway structure.
-The strategy was reviewed and approved by the permitting agencies and the plan is being implemented.
-This action will reduce the risk of bird nesting delaying the steel superstructure dismantling work.
+Caltrans is consulting with Cal-OSHA and the Bay Area Air Quality Management board to determine whether the Caltrans standard engineering controls, used on other Bay Area projects in the past, will provide sufficient risk mitigation.
+If the requirements of these organizations change, they will be incorporated into the project documents so that all contractors can equitably price the work.

+The steel superstructure removal project team has developed a strategy for moving the bridge's Cormorant colony from its existing location to the new platforms erected on the Skyway structure.
+The strategy was reviewed and approved by the permitting agencies, and the plan is being implemented.
+This mitigation measure, if successful, will significantly reduce the risk of bird nesting delaying the steel superstructure dismantling work.